Media Relations

 e-nEUS is a weekly email newsletter that goes out to all current UBC Engineering undergraduate students.

-The e-nEUS goes out on Sunday evenings, from September to April, and on a monthly basis in the summer.
-Articles are accepted up to 12 noon the Wednesday before the e-nEUS comes out!
+The e-nEUS goes out on the first and third Sunday of each month at 9am, from September to April, and on a monthly basis in the summer between May and August.
+Articles are accepted up to 9am the Thursday before the e-nEUS comes out!

 The e-nEUS is a great way to get word out about: